 How to Improve Your DTI

-If you're hitting DTI limits, there are several ways to improve your position.
+If you're hitting DTI thresholds, there are several ways to improve your position.

 Increase Income